aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/add-glyph-clone-and-change-color/_index.md

 ---
-title: 'Add and Clone Glyphs, Change Color with Aspose.Page for .NET'
+title: 'Add and Clone Glyphs, Change Color in XPS using Aspose.Page for .NET'
 linktitle: Add Glyph Clone and Change Color
 second_title: Aspose.Page .NET API
 description: Learn to add and clone glyphs, change their color in XPS documents using Aspose.Page for .NET.
 This tutorial demonstrates cloning glyphs and applying solid color brushes in C#.